George Falcke

-Georg Falcke (2 March 1891 in Boston, Massachusetts, USA – 1 February 1979 in Copenhagen, Denmark) was a Danish gymnast who competed in the 1912 Summer Olympics.
+Georg Falcke (2 March 1891 in Boston, Massachusetts, US – 1 February 1979 in Copenhagen, Denmark) was a Danish gymnast who competed in the 1912 Summer Olympics.
 He was part of the Danish team, which won the silver medal in the gymnastics men's team, Swedish system event.

 Professionally, he was a traveling salesman.

-He is the great-grandfather of the Danish speedskater Cathrine Grage.
+He is the great-grandfather of the Danish speed skater Cathrine Grage.